Japan Telecoms Market Report

 Telecoms, Mobile and Broadband - Statistics and Analyses

 The mobile market is dominated by three MNOs (NTT DoCoMo, KDDI, and SoftBank Mobile).
-Rakuten Mobile also has a market presence, though the company continues to struggle with attracting subscribers, while its financial position remains precarious and a drain on its parent company Rakuten Group.
+Rakuten Mobile has made impressive inroads in recent years, gaining a 4.1% share of subscribers as of September 2025.
+Nevertheless, the company’s financial position remains precarious and a drain on its parent company Rakuten Group.
 The company continues to build out its network, and while it is focussed of providing 5G services in the major metro areas it relies on roaming agreements to offer services elsewhere.
-Rakuten Mobile has recently benefited from a streamlined mobile number portability process, which came into effect in May 2023.
+Rakuten Mobile has benefited from a streamlined mobile number portability process, which came into effect in May 2023, and this has contributed to its subscriber gains.

 Key Developments